lazamar/lazamar.github.io/_posts/2016-04-18-up-and-running-with-rollup-js-in-gulp-grunt-and-native-js-api.md

 using babel to do the transpiling.

-We could do the transpiling using Babel's standalone plugins and then later pack everything with Rollup.js, but the Rollup documentation say it is better to use Babel's rollup plugin instead, so that is what we will do.
+We could do the transpiling using Babel's standalone plugins and then later pack everything with Rollup.js, but the Rollup documentation says it is better to use Babel's rollup plugin instead, so that is what we will do.

 In this post I will show three different ways to use Rollup (with Grunt, with